A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: PRNGs and their Properties

 \section{PRNGs and their Properties}

-Pseudo-random number generators are simple deterministic algorithms which produce deterministic sequence of numbers that appear random.
-For this reason, such numbers are called pseudo-random numbers.
+PRNGs are simple deterministic algorithms which produce deterministic sequence of numbers that appear random.
 In general, a PRNG produces uniformly distributed, independent and uncorrelated real numbers in the interval $[0,1)$.
 However, generation of numbers in other probability distribution is also possible.
 Mathematically, a PRNG is defined as the following \cite{LEcuyer1990}: